Xm4s/APIPress/README.md

 API Press translate categories into resources, which may contains either other resources or items (posts).
 Requesting a resource will return a representation of its contents while requesting a specific item will return all its properties.

+Compatibility
+-

+API press has been tested and works with all versions of WordPress from 3.2 to 3.9-alpha

 Installation
 -